christophergutierrez/Data-Dictionary-Generation/README.md

 ### Create summary statistics for each column in a table
 generate_summary_statistics.py is isolated to allow easy replacement with something database-specific.
 Gathering column statistics via Pandas is not scalable.
-At scale, it's best to use the database or data warehouse itself to gather these statistics.
+It's best to use the database or data warehouse functions to gather these statistics at scale.
 A sample can be downloaded to CSV to test the code and improve prompts.

 This program does not interact with OpenAI.